Web widget: Security considerations

 As any program code, widgets can be used for malicious purposes.
 One example is the Facebook "Secret Crush" widget, reported in early 2008 by Fortinet as luring users to install Zango adware.

 One important factor with client-side widgets is that often the host can not control the content.
 The content or the functionality it provides cannot be modified by the host.
 The content is pre-published by the publisher/author/service provider and the host can either accept that content or not use the widget.
 The host does, however, control the placement of the Widget.
 Because the host can always take the Widget down, it assures a large degree of mutual advantage and satisfaction with performance and content.

 SEO considerations

 Web widgets can affect page rank in two ways.
-First, links generated by client-side widgets won't be seen by search engines that don't "run" the widget code before analysing the page.
-Those links won't contribute to page rank.
+First, links generated by client-side widgets will not be seen by search engines that do not "run" the widget code before analysing the page.
+Those links will not contribute to page rank.
 Second, pages may be penalized for hosting widgets that automatically place links into the page, thereby manipulating page rank.